istio/istio.io/content/docs/tasks/policy-enforcement/rate-limiting/index.md

 In this task, you configure Istio to rate limit traffic to the `ratings` service.
 Consider `ratings` as an external paid service like Rotten Tomatoes® with 1 qps free quota.
-Using Istio, you can ensure that 1 qps is not breached.
+Using Istio, you can ensure that 1 qps is not exceeded.

 For convenience, you configure the
 [memory quota](/docs/reference/config/policy-and-telemetry/adapters/memquota/)